malliaris/SSNS/README.md

 * Controlling execution is easy: Load the app and feel free to leave it dormant in a browser tab &mdash; any generated data just sits there.
 Close the tab/window any time to kill the app, even if it is running.

 * Browser developer tools both aid in development of the app and provide useful information when running it.
-Specifically, the JavaScript console will show "INFO:..." messages (e.g., when switching system type), in addition to errors.
+Specifically, the JavaScript console will show "INFO: ..." messages (e.g., when switching system type), in addition to errors.

 * The app source code is available both here on GitHub, but also by selecting "View Source" in the browser for quick reference.